aalm/bbs-fw_wiki/Configuration-Tool.md

 ### Speed Sensor

 **Wheel Size**
-Wheel size to use for speed calculations.
+Wheel size (in inch) to use for speed calculations.
 If you are using a display,
 make sure you set this to the same value as configured in the display.

+`Default: 28`

 **Signals**
 Number of speed sensor signals per wheel rotation.
 Set this to the number of evenly spaced magnets you have on your wheel.

+`Default: 1`

 ### Pedal Assist